The [CII]--SFR correlation in dwarf galaxies across cosmic time: Numerical setup

 with $\rho_{\rm g}$ the local gas density, $t_{\rm ff}=\sqrt{3{\rm \pi}/(32 G \rho_{\rm g})}$ the free-fall time, $G$ the gravitational constant, and $\varepsilon$ the SF efficiency parameter, defined as \citep{padoan12}

-where $\varepsilon_\star=0.9$ is the local SF efficiency \citep{semenov16}, $t_{\rm dyn}=L/(2\sigma_{\rm eff})$ is the dynamical time of the star-forming cloud, and $L$ is the cloud size. \footnote{As in \citet{lupi18} and \citet{lupi19a}, $L\approx 0.5 h$ is the particle grid-equivalent size, with $h$ the particle smoothing length, $\sigma_{\rm eff}\equiv L\sqrt{\|\nabla\otimes\mathbf{v}\|^2+(c_{\rm s}/L)^2}$ is the total support against gravitational collapse, with $\nabla\otimes\mathbf{v}$ the velocity gradient in the cloud and $c_{\rm s}$ the sound speed.} As was the case in \citet{lupi18}, we employ a very low SF density threshold $\rho_{\rm g}> m\rm _H\, cm^{-3}$ to avoid wasting time computing the SF rate in low-density, unbound regions that are never expected to form stars.
+where $\varepsilon_\star=0.9$ is the local SF efficiency \citep{semenov16}, $t_{\rm dyn}=L/(2\sigma_{\rm eff})$ is the dynamical time of the star-forming cloud, and $L$ is the cloud size. \footnote{As in \citet{lupi18} and \citet{lupi19a}, $L\approx 0.5 h$ is the particle grid-equivalent size, with $h$ the particle smoothing length, $\sigma_{\rm eff}\equiv L\sqrt{\|\nabla\otimes\mathbf{v}\|^2+(c_{\rm s}/L)^2}$ is the total support against gravitational collapse, with $\nabla\otimes\mathbf{v}$ the velocity gradient in the cloud and $c_{\rm s}$ the sound speed.} As was the case in \citet{lupi18}, we employ a very low SF density threshold $\rho_{\rm g}/ m\rm _H = 1\, cm^{-3}$ to avoid wasting time computing the SF rate in low-density, unbound regions that are never expected to form stars.

-\item Stellar radiation is implemented as in \citet{lupi19a}, by collecting all the stellar sources in the gravity tree, and using the total luminosity in the tree nodes when the particles are far away, in a similar fashion to the gravity computation, but centred on the centre-of-luminosity instead of the centre-of-mass.
-This approach corresponds to model {\it (b)} in \citet{lupi18}, and showed the best agreement with on-the-fly radiative transfer simulations.
+\item Stellar radiation is implemented as in model {\it b} of \citet{lupi18}, that showed the best agreement with on-the-fly radiative transfer calculations.
 With respect to \citet{lupi18}, here we update the shielding calculation around the gas cell with the best local approximation by \citet{safranekshrader17}, where the gas temperature used to estimate the Jeans length is capped at 40~K. In particular, unlike several other studies, photo-electric heating is self-consistently computed from the total flux reaching the gas cell, as in \citet{hu17}.